 username WITH PASSWORD 'password' WITH ALL PRIVILEGES"

-You need running any Influxdb commands on the terminal with
+You need to run any Influxdb commands on the terminal with a specific username and password.

 [vagrant@DevopsRoles ~]$ influx -username 'username' -password 'password'

-Example curl command use -u option to specify username and password.
+For example, the curl command uses the -u option to specify a username and password.

 [vagrant@DevopsRoles ~]$ curl -G http://localhost:8086/query -u username:password --data-urlencode "q=SHOW DATABASES"